aws-samples/genai-invoice-processor/README.md

 Examples:
 `python invoices_processor.py --bucket_name='gen_ai_demo_bucket' --prefix='invoice'`

-`python invoices_processor.py --bucket_name='dk-genai-invoice-processing' --prefix='invoice'`

-After successful completion of the job, you should see a invoices folder in your local file system with all the s3 invoices.
+After successful completion of the job, you should see a invoices folder in your local file system with all the invoices.
 You will also see a processed_invoice_output.json file with all the metadata extracted by Amazon Bedrock Knowledge Base using Claude Sonnet Model.

 ### Step 2: Review invoice data extracted by Amazon Bedrock